AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 ## Writing a Shell Script
-- From terminal we are going to create a folder for this called "shell-scripting" where we will keep the scripts for the following operations. usinf the command `mkdir shell-scripting`
+- From terminal we are going to create a folder for this, called "shell-scripting" where we will keep the scripts for the following operations. using the command `mkdir shell-scripting`
 - Then we will create a file called user-input with the command `touch user-input.sh`
 - In this file, using the vi editor we will paste the following code which is meant to take the name of a user and     display a greeting.